tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </from>
 <comment>

-James intentionally omits the names of the artists who created the memorial, the duo Michael Elmgreen and Ingar Dragset.
+James, seemingly intentionally, omits the names of the artists who created the memorial, the duo Michael Elmgreen and Ingar Dragset.

 The omission of the video being rotated to show two women instead also feels pointed.